 Its demise was timely, actually.
 The drawback about a plugin is that you can only tweet blog posts.
 I’d wanted to do more for a while.
 I need something – this time – that would let me (effortlessly?) post a few well-placed messages about my books and reviews and such, while focusing on published blog posts that remain most relevant, popular, and helpful.
 And, while it is possible to fine-tune website plugins, it seemed easier to collect the URLs in one place, then put them on auto-pilot.

-Notes: In your spreadsheet, you are allowed to duplicate links, but you cannot use the exact same message more than once in the entire list.
+Note: You’re allowed to duplicate links in your spreadsheet, but you cannot use the exact same message more than once in the entire list.
 If you do, you’ll get an error message.
 This means you need to tweak verbiage slightly, including blog post titles.
 Also, be sure to save/download your file as a CSV.

 Upload the spreadsheet

 Now that your spreadsheet is populated, upload it!
 Here’s how:

 - Under “Content,” click “Bulk Message Upload.”

 - Click “Choose File,” select your .csv file, then click “Open.”